 In order to submit a valid application to licence a property you will need to complete all relevant parts of the application form.
-We have provided an 'online application guide' to help with this process.
+We have provided an 'online application guide' to help with this process which can be found under 'Supporting Documents' on the selective licensing page on our website Selective Licensing - Gedling Borough Council.
+A separate application will be required for each property you are applying to licence.
 There are also certain documents that are mandatory for your application to be considered valid:

 - Completed fit and proper declarations for all licence holders and managers.
-If there is more than one party involved with the property then this will need to be submitted as a separate attachment using the form entitled 'Fit and Proper Person Form (PDF)' which can be found on our website. - A Gas Safety certificate completed within the last year (if the property has a gas supply) - An electrical test certificate (EICR) completed within the last five years.
+If there is more than one party involved with the property then this will need to be submitted as a separate attachment using the form entitled 'Fit and Proper Person Form (PDF)' which can be found on our website. - A Gas Safety certificate completed within the last year (if the property has a gas supply) - An electrical test certificate (e.g. EICR) completed within the last five years.